DevScholar/c-for-js-devs/src/language/lambda-and-closures.md

 # Lambda and Closures

-C does not directly support higher-order functions like Rust.
+C does not directly support higher-order functions.
 However, function pointers in C can be used to achieve similar behavior.

 ```c
 #include <stdio.h>